jachin/vormela/slides/001-start.md

 ## A Slide Deck

-So much more work that I thought it would be.
+> So much more work that I thought it would be. ----Jachin Rupe circa May 2018